Eric-Carlton/PokemonGoReader/Readme.md

   If you use a Google account and have two factor authentication enabled, you will need to [generate an app password](https://security.google.com/settings/security/apppasswords) and use that to log in.

+* **I liked the original table layout instead of this fancified card layout.
+Can we bring that back?**

+    Yes you can!
+If you want to see your Pokemon stats in a table, go to webapp/services/properties.service.ts and change the useTabularFormat format property to true.
+Restart the webapp portion ( or the whole thing if you're running with `npm start` ) and bingo-bango, you have the table again!

+* **I don't want to transfer Pokemon from this tool.
+In fact, I don't even want to *accidentally* transfer from this tool.
+Can I get rid of the transfer button?**

+  There's a config option for that as well!
+Go to webapp/services/properties.service.ts and change the showTransferButton format property to false.
+Restart the webapp portion ( or the whole thing if you're running with `npm start` ) and say goodbye to that transfer button!

 * **I want to allow other computers on my local network to access the tool from computer.
 Is that possible?**

   It sure is!
 You do, however, need to make some configuration changes.